imixs/imixs-workflow/src/site/markdown/core/xml/transform_xml.md

 ##Transforming the XML Data with XSLT
-With a XSL template you can now transform the given XML data into the Imixs EntityCollection xml format.
-This xml format of an Imixs EntityCollection has the following structure:
+With a XSL template it is possible to transform the given XML data into the Imixs XML schema.
+This XML format of an Imixs EntityCollection has the following structure:

 	<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 	<collection>